francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_app.md

-# Table: scalingo_apps
+# Table: scalingo_app

 An application is the base object of the scalingo API.

-The `scalingo_apps` table can be used to query information about any applications.
+The `scalingo_app` table can be used to query information about any applications.

 ## Examples